-- Has effective systems in place to ensure that practitioners and those in regular contact with children within the setting are suitable to fulfil the requirements of their roles. - Obtains an enhanced criminal records check in respect of every person aged 16 and over who works directly with children or works on the premises additional criminal records checks will also be made for anyone who has lived or worked abroad. - Tells staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children. - Does not allow people, whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children. - Records information about staff qualifications and the identity checks and vetting processes that have been completed. - Meets its responsibilities under the Safeguarding Vulnerable Groups Act 2006, which includes a duty to make a referral to the DBS where a member of staff is dismissed, or would have been, had the person not left the setting first, because they have harmed a child or put a child at risk of harm. - Ensures that no disqualified person is employed to work in connection with early years provision. - Takes appropriate action to ensure the safety of children if they become aware of any information about staff that may lead to their disqualification. - Notifies Ofsted of any significant event which is likely to affect the suitability of any person who is in regular contact with children in their setting and provide specific details of any order made.
+- Obtain an enhanced criminal records check in respect of every person aged 16 and over who works directly with children or works on the premises additional criminal records checks will also be made for anyone who has lived or worked abroad. - Tell staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children. - Not allow people, whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children. - Record information about staff qualifications and the identity checks and vetting processes that have been completed - this must include the criminal records check reference number, the date a check was obtained and the details of the person who obtained it. - Make a referral to the DBS where a member of staff is dismissed, or would have been, had the person not left the setting first, because they have harmed a child or put a child at risk of harm. - Ensure that no disqualified person is employed to work in connection with early years provision. - Take appropriate action to ensure the safety of children if they become aware of any information about staff that may lead to their disqualification. - Notify Ofsted of any significant event which is likely to affect the suitability of any person who is in regular contact with children in their setting and provide specific details of any order made.